Cancer and Fasting / Calorie Restriction

 Furthermore, it is theorized that cancer cells do not respond to the protective signals generated by fasting, thus leaving them vulnerable to both the immune system and cancer treatment.
 This process is known as differential stress resistance (DSR).
-Short-term starvation (STS), fasting for 48 hours, causes a rapid switch of cells to a protected mode, which is capable of protecting mammalian cells and mice from various toxins, including chemotherapy.5 This chart shows how this has been observed with various chemotherapeutic agents.
+Short-term starvation (STS), fasting for 48 hours, causes a rapid switch of cells to a protected mode, which is capable of protecting mammalian cells and mice from various toxins, including chemotherapy.5

 The first scientific paper reporting that CR inhibited the growth of tumors transplanted into mice was published by Carlo Moreschi in 1909.1 Since then, a large body of work has established that CR reduces the progression of tumors in various animal models.
 Additional research in both rodents and monkeys have shown that when CR was started by 12 months of age, lifespan was increased and incidence of spontaneous cancers was reduced by 50%.7 Although most cancer cells do seem to be sensitive to CR, there are some cells that carry mutations that make them resistant to CR.
 This suggests that the efficacy of CR may be limited to certain cancers.8 Human studies have to date been limited; however, there are some interesting outcomes related to cancer risk reduction and reducing treatment-related side effects.